 - ER Consults: when a trainee is serving on an inpatient consultation service and helps with a consult in the emergency room, it is essential to select the correct Supervising Provider.
 Many providers may interact with a patient in ER.
 It is important to route late-reporting labs correctly because patients may be discharged from ER with the consulting service (and a specific consulting physician) responsible for followup.

 - Inpatient Ward: inpatients may be on a ward where there are patients admitted under different attending physicians.
-Inpatient laboratory results are not routed to in-baskets unless the result is delayed until after the patient is discharged.
+Inpatient laboratory results are not routed to In-Baskets unless the result is delayed until after the patient is discharged.
 Even then, they route to the inbox of the attending physician at the time of discharge.
-Accordingly, trainees dealing with wards that have multiple attending physicians may want to logon under the Supervising Prescriber name for the physician who is on call for the ward for the coming evening.
-There is no need, and no results routing consequence, to change supervising provider for each patient.
+Critical results get called to the responsible provider, who will be the selected Supervising Provider.
+Accordingly, if a trainee elects to do ward rounds under a single Supervising Provider (e.g., the provider on call to cover that ward at night), know that the Supervising Provider will get called for critical results and be sure that is acceptable to the service that the trainee is working on.
+Of course, the best practice is to follow instructions for quickly changing Supervising Provider when moving to a patient with a different attending.